£120 Per person. Thurs 12th, Fri 13th & Sat 14th of April, 2018.

 Classroom at the Tin Tabernacle, King John’s Palace.

-Fieldwork at the Palace and in the surrounding landscape.
+Fieldwork at the Palace and at Sherwood Forest National Nature Reserve

 In archaeology the ability to measure the location of a site, artefact, or earthwork is essential..

 Nowadays many archaeological sites use either GPS or Total Station for site survey.
 Differential GPS can record points of circa 1cm accuracy levels in three dimensions, and can also allow real time on the fly measurements to be taken allowing large areas of land to be surveyed.
 The total station is an electronic theodolite and Electronic Distance Measurer that records point locations by measuring distance and angles.

 This course will teach the required skills that are used on excavations and other sites for locating features using GPS and total Station.